Aniket200-ind/todo-list/README.md

 # ✅ Done It

 A minimal yet powerful task management web app that lets you **create, manage, and track your tasks** — whether you’re a guest or a logged-in user.
-Built with a modern tech stack including **React, Redux Toolkit, TailwindCSS, and Firebase**, with smooth animations powered by **Framer Motion**.
+Built with a modern tech stack including **React, TailwindCSS, and Firebase**, with smooth animations powered by **Framer Motion**.

 [Live Site URL📎](https://doneit.vercel.app/)